Skip to content

 2. Binds the invocation reference and reads the invocation's canonical DanceName.

-3. Resolves that name to the local schema-backed DanceType.
+3. Resolves that name through the affording holon's effective afforded dances.

-4. Resolves the request holon, optional affording holon, invocation source, declared request type, and declared response type.
+4. Resolves the request holon, required affording holon, invocation source, declared request type, and declared response type.

 5. Performs executor ingress validation.